 1. Elementary Greek.
-Mr. Shero.
+Mr. Reuning (of the Department of German).

 Study of the essentials of Greek grammar and reading of easy selections from Greek literature, with collateral study of various aspects of Greek civilization.

 This course and course 2 are provided for those who have not had an opportunity to study Greek in the preparatory school.